 Life is busy, and the ensuing chaos can sometimes lead people away from engaging in daily scripture readings and prayer.
-Yet the Bible proclaims quite clearly that God’s word is filled with must-read information that helps human beings live full, complete and spirit-driven lives.
+Yet the Bible is precisely the place to go when you need to spiritual refresh your mind.

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”